 - Pitcher of Ice Water

 Step 1 – Gather your materials together and begin by filling your 8×11 pan with ice.

-Step 3 – After two minutes have passes, put the lid back on the bottle.
-Make sure that it is tight.
+Step 3 – After two minutes have passed, screw the lid back on the bottle.
+Make sure that it is on tight.

-Step 4 – Lay the bottle on it’s side in the pan full of ice.
+Step 4 – Next, lay the bottle on its side in the pan full of ice.
 You may need to hold it in place.

 Before adding boiling water to the bottle, the bottle was filled with room temperature air.
-Once the hot boiling water was placed in the bottle, it heated up the air inside the bottle.
-When we put the cap on the bottle, the hot air was trapped inside.
+Once the hot water was placed in the bottle, it heated up the air inside the bottle.
+When we put the cap on the bottle, the hot air is trapped inside the bottle.

-When we then placed the bottle in the ice and poured the cold water on it, the air inside the bottle began to cool down.
-Cool air exerts less pressure than hot air, therefore the air pressure inside the bottle because to decrease.
+When we placed the bottle in the ice and poured cold water on it, the air inside the bottle began to cool down rapidly.
+The cool air exerts less pressure than hot air, therefore the air pressure inside the bottle began to decrease.

-The air pressure inside that bottle bottle decreased to the point where it was less than the air pressure outside the bottle.
-Therefore the pushing in was greater than the pressure pushing out, causing the bottle to be crushed.
+The air pressure inside the bottle decreased to the point where it was less than the air pressure outside the bottle.
+Therefore, the air pressure pushing in was greater than the air pressure pushing out, causing the bottle to be crushed!

 More Science Fun